-You can filter search results for accounts, files, opportunities, leads, contacts, cases, tasks, notes, dashboards, and people.
+You can filter search results for accounts, cases, contacts, dashboards, files, Knowledge articles, leads, notes, opportunities, people, and tasks, and for custom objects.
 To see filtering options, click the object name in the Search Results sidebar.

 You can adjust column widths on the search results page by clicking and dragging the borders in the column header.

 Text wrapping is on by default, but you can change this preference for a column by clicking the down arrow in the column header.

 - If you get too many results, try using more—and more specific—search terms.

 - Check whether the object or field is searchable.